cmu-lib/dhlg/_topics/topic3.md

 teaser: "This topic..."
 meta_teaser: "This is an example of a beautiful aligned post in the middle.
 There is no sidebar to distract the reader.
 The difference to the Page-Template is, that you find meta-information at the bottom of the post."
 breadcrumb: false
-author: cmu-dh
+authors:
+- name: Susan Grunewald
+  bio:
+  affiliation:
+  uri:
+- name: Scott Weingart
+  bio:
+  affiliation:
+  uri:
 identifier: Topic3
 disciplines:
 - Discipline7
 - Discipline4
-creationdate: July 4, 2019
+creationdate: 2019-07-12
 ---
 # Topic 3
 *An Author*